 See the Translation HOWTO for information on translating Knowledge Base articles.

 How to view your (and others') edit history

-You can view your or another editor's recent edit history by clicking on a username from a history page, or going directly to a URL of the form
+You can view your recent edit history by clicking on your username (it's displayed at the top right of every page, next to the search box).

 Contribution statistics for all users are located here: https://mariadb.com/kb/stats/users/

-- Create new articles in English.
+- New articles should first be created in English.
 This does not mean that we believe the content should only be available in English.
 We would like the content to be available in as many languages as possible.
 However, so that we can verify the accuracy of a new article, it first needs to be written in English.

-- Write text that is not overly complex, and likely to be understandable by second-language English speakers.
+- The text should not be overly complex, and should be understandable by second-language English speakers.

 - Wikilink to other articles generously.

 - Be bold.
 As long as the content is accurate, don't be afraid of poor English or not understanding all the markup conventions - someone else will usually come along to correct these.

 Server System Variables, not